University of Innsbruck

 Old Tappeiner just nods and grumbles: "I know it myself and we all know it: becoming a whale would be the worst thing."

-However, high politics was only the framework for the real problems.
-The epidemic that went down in history as the Spanish flu also took its toll in Innsbruck in the years after the war.
+But high politics was only the framework of the actual misery.
+The as Spanish flu This epidemic, which has gone down in history, also took its toll in Innsbruck in the years following the war.
 Exact figures were not recorded, but the number of deaths worldwide is estimated at 27 - 50 million.
+In Innsbruck, at the height of the Spanish flu epidemic, it is estimated that around 100 people fell victim to the disease every day.
 Many Innsbruck residents had not returned home from the battlefields and were missing as fathers, husbands and labourers.
 Many of those who had made it back were wounded and scarred by the horrors of war.
-As late as February 1920, the "Tyrolean Committee of the Siberians" at the Gasthof Breinößl "...in favour of the fund for the repatriation of our prisoners of war..." a charity evening.
+As late as February 1920, the „Tyrolean Committee of the Siberians" im Gasthof Breinößl "...in favour of the fund for the repatriation of our prisoners of war..." organised a charity evening.
+Long after the war, the province of Tyrol still needed help from abroad to feed the population.
+Under the heading "Significant expansion of the American children's aid programme in Tyrol" was published on 9 April 1921 in the Innsbrucker Nachrichten to read: "Taking into account the needs of the province of Tyrol, the American representatives for Austria have most generously increased the daily number of meals to 18,000 portions.“

 The first republic was a difficult birth from the remnants of the former monarchy and it was not to last long.
-Despite many post-war problems, however, the First Republic also saw many positive developments.
+Despite the post-war problems, however, a lot of positive things also happened in the First Republic.
 Subjects became citizens.
 What began in the time of Maria Theresa was now continued under new auspices.
 The change from subject to citizen was characterised not only by a new right to vote, but above all by the increased care of the state.
-Schools, kindergartens, labour offices, hospitals and municipal housing estates replaced the benevolence of wealthy citizens, the monarchy and the church.
-Times were hard and the new system had not yet been honed.
+State regulations, schools, kindergartens, labour offices, hospitals and municipal housing estates replaced the benevolence of the landlord, sovereigns, wealthy citizens, the monarchy and the church.

 To this day, much of the Austrian state and Innsbruck's cityscape and infrastructure are based on what emerged after the collapse of the monarchy.
 In Innsbruck, there are no conscious memorials to the emergence of the First Republic in Austria.
-The listed housing projects such as the Schlachthofblock, the Pembaurblock or the Mandelsbergerblock in Saggen as well as in Pradl and Wilten are contemporary witnesses in stone.
+The listed residential complexes such as the Slaughterhouse blockthe Pembaurblock or the Mandelsbergerblock oder die Pembaur School are contemporary witnesses turned to stone.
+Every year since 1925, World Savings Day has commemorated the introduction of the schilling.
+Children and adults should be educated to handle money responsibly.

-The First World War and the Italian occupation
+The First World War

 It was almost not Gavrilo Princip, but a student from Innsbruck who changed the fate of the world.
 It was thanks to chance that the 20-year-old Serb was stopped in 1913 because he bragged to a waitress that he was planning to assassinate the heir to the throne.
 It was only when the world-changing shooting in Sarajevo actually took place that an article about it appeared in the media.
 After the actual assassination of Franz Ferdinand on 28 June, it was impossible to foresee what impact the First World War that broke out as a result would have on the world and people's everyday lives.
 However, two days after the assassination of the Habsburg in Sarajevo, the Innsbrucker Nachrichten already prophetic: "We have reached a turning point - perhaps the "turning point" - in the fortunes of this empire".